Finding good, quality, FREE educational websites for middle school students can be a difficult task.

 Prongo.com is an educational website for kids.
 They offer fun, interactive, and educational games for kids.
 Prongo.com also offers kids clip art, wallpaper, kids jokes, screensavers, and more.
 Prongo.com provides hours of learning fun for kids and resources teachers need to have a fun and productive classroom.

 NaNoWriMo Young Writer’s Program is an online platform that encourages students to tackle writing their first novel.
 This website is brimming with encouragement and advice for young writers.
 It culminates in a one-month novel writing challenge.

 Fact Monster is a treasure trove of interactive information.
 It covers every subject any student could need and all in a fun and informative way.
 Fact Monster is a great resource for homework help, to assist with research papers, or just to explore for fun!
 Fact Monster has it all!

-The Kennedy Center instituted ARTSEDGE in 1996 as its educational media arm, reaching out to schools, communities, individuals and families with printed materials, classroom support and Internet technologies.
-Their collection of free digital resources includes: lesson plans, audio stories, video clips, and interactive online modules.
-It is a great option to assist in bringing the arts into your middle school students life in a new and exciting way.
+The Kennedy Center instituted ARTSEDGE in 1996 as its educational media arm.
+Their quest is to reach out to schools, communities, individuals, and families with printed materials, classroom support, and Internet technologies.
+Their collection of free digital resources includes lesson plans, audio stories, video clips, and interactive online modules.
+It is a great option to assist in bringing the arts into your middle school student’s lives in a new and exciting way.

 We hope our top Educational Websites for Middle School Students help you find a great option for bringing educational online learning to your middle school students.
 Let us know below if you have a favorite educational website that we missed!